The previous page closed with

 \]

-model introduced earlier in this page: the first is the kinetic energy density,
+introduced earlier in this page.
+The first is the kinetic energy

-proportional to the squared instantaneous velocity of each point of the string,
+density, proportional to the squared instantaneous velocity of each point

-and the second is the potential energy density, proportional to
+of the string.
+The second is the potential energy density,

-the squared local strain — the elastic energy stored in the displacement.
-Their
+proportional to the squared local strain, which is the elastic energy stored in the

-sum, integrated over the spatial domain, is the total mechanical energy of the
+displacement.
+Their sum, integrated over the spatial domain, is the total mechanical

-couples the spatial slope to the physical parameters of the string in the manner
+term couples the spatial slope to the physical parameters of the string in the

 Theorem: Conservation of Mechanical Energy